erfianugrah/markov-mail/examples/README.md

 ## Updating KV with a Calibrated Config

-1. Train + upload the calibration layer (writes the coefficients and merges them into `config.json` in KV):
+1. Train + upload the calibration layer (writes the coefficients and merges them into `config.json` in KV).
+Re-run this whenever you ship scoring changes (e.g., OOD clamp updates) so the logistic layer stays in sync:

 ```bash
 npm run cli train:calibrate -- \